-You’ll know what you’re up against, too, before you engage in the appeals process because the Act requires that the IRS provide taxpayers with their case files in advance.
+You’ll know what you’re up against, too, before you engage in the appeals process, because the act requires that the IRS provide taxpayers with their case files in advance.
 This provision isn’t automatic, however.
 You have to make an official request for your file.

-Tax Assistance Program Tweaks
+Tax Assistance Program Adjustments

 Other Refund Fraud and Identity Theft Measures

 The Taxpayer First Act places restraints on who outside the IRS has access to your tax return and information.
 The IRS is no longer permitted to divulge information on your tax return to any local, state, or federal agency or its contractors, unless that entity has specific measures in place to protect the information.

 Tax law has long prohibited the IRS from sharing your tax information with “other parties” in general, but the agency is permitted to disclose it to select entities, including state tax agencies, law enforcement, and the Social Security Administration.

 The Taxpayer First Act requires that the IRS issue personal identification numbers (PINs) to taxpayers in an effort to combat tax-related identity theft, and to contact taxpayers if the agency has reason to believe that their identities have been infringed upon.
 It must also provide identity theft victims with a single point of contact within the IRS for assistance.

 PINs have been available for some time, but only to taxpayers who’ve already had their tax lives compromised.
 The Taxpayer First Act makes PINs available to anyone whose identity has been stolen, regardless of whether their tax accounts were affected.
 Essentially anyone can request a PIN now.